Stewmath/oracles-randomizer-ng/doc/ages_notes.md

 ## Other notable changes

 - The intro sequence is removed.
-A chest replaces Impa on the screen where she normally gives the sword.
+Your first item is found on the screen where Impa normally gives you the sword.
 - The time portals on the screens adjacent to the Maku Tree are active permanently.
 - The Tokays on Crescent Island do not steal your items, and the raft does not encounter a storm in the Sea of Storms.
-- Dormant time portals are added to Nuun Highlands and Symmetry Village past in order to prevent softlocks.
-- The dormant portal on the west side of Crescent Island present only responds to Currents, not Echoes, in order to prevent softlocks.
-The sign says so.
 - Playing the Tune of Currents triggers reentry into a return portal Link is standing on.
 This is useful if you warp into a patch of bushes without a bush-breaking item.